Johann-Goncalves-Pereira/Johann-Goncalves-Pereira/README.md

 # Intodution

 I'm an 20 years old, from Brazil and a programmer.
 I speak Portuguese and English, love technology, mainly software.
+I am a developer since 2018, and professionally since July 2021 when I started to work at <a href="https://www.materialize.pro" target="_blank">Materialize</a>, there I learn a lot about <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">Elm, Sass, Html</a> and how to be productive.
+Honestly, they shaped me, in addition to the basics, I also learned to speak and communicate better, to use docker and to be curious and enthusiastic about technology.

+Then I start to work at the [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28).
+And get access to the US market.
+After a few jobs as a freelancer I got an opportunity with a client, to work at [Reside](https://resideadmissions.com), and now I'm working there.

 Today work with <a href="https://www.materialize.pro" target="_blank">Materialize</a> at <a href="https://gitlab.materialize.pro/johannpereira" target="_blank">GitLab</a> as a front-end developer, and as a freelance at [UpWork](https://www.upwork.com/freelancers/~011d31917fa3d87f28).
 I program for about 3 years.

-You can see my work at my [website](https://johann-goncalves-pereira.netlify.app).
+You can see more of my work at [website](https://johann-goncalves-pereira.netlify.app) and my [GitHub](https://github.com/Johann-Goncalves-Pereira).

 I love yor work with **Elm**, **Sass**, **Html** and have experience with ReatJS & ReactNative.